-The St. Cloud Math and Science Academy ensures that only qualified teachers with a valid K-12 English as a Second Language licensure are employed at SCMSA.
+SCMSA ensures that only qualified teachers with a valid K-12 English as a Second Language licensure are employed at SCMSA.
 All classroom teachers at SCMSA are qualified and hold the approved specific license for their teaching area.
-SCMSA will send a group of staff each year to the Minnesota Department of Education ACCESS and WIDA training and other EL related workshops.
+SCMSA will send a group of staff each year to WIDA trainings and other ML related workshops.

 For all teachers, we follow a complete application and interview process to make sure all teachers have positive references and are qualified for the position they teach.
-One of our EL teachers has a MA in English, and both EL teachers are in the final stages of completing their MA's in TESL.

-Our EL paraprofessional is assigned to assist the EL teachers in their pull out or push in service.
-EL paraprofessionals work with all grades K-5 and meet the above criteria for having at least two years of study at an institution of higher education.
+Our ML paraprofessional is assigned to assist the ML teachers in their pull-out or push-in service.
+ML paraprofessionals work with all grades K-8 and meet the above criteria for having at least two years of study at an institution of higher education.